ovidon83/mindnestapp/REFACTOR_SUMMARY.md

-# Thouthy Refactor Summary
+# Thouty Refactor Summary

 ## Overview
-Thouthy has been refactored to align with the new product vision: a calm, observer-style thought management app.
+Thouty has been refactored to align with the new product vision: a calm, observer-style thought management app.

 ## Key Changes